rail5/walden/CONTRIBUTING.md

    - add `static_assert(sizeof(...))` / alignment checks on the C++ side where possible,
    - document that it is part of an ABI contract.
 3. **If it is a temporary bring-up constant** (timeouts, test delays):
-   - keep it obviously “bring-up only” and easy to adjust,
+   - keep it obviously "bring-up only" and easy to adjust,
    - annotate the assumption (clock rate, expected latency, etc.).

 ## C++ in a Freestanding Kernel

 - **Assume freestanding constraints.**
   No OS, no libc expectations.
 Avoid accidental dependencies.
 - **Exceptions/RTTI are off** (see build flags).
-Don’t introduce code that relies on them.
+Don't introduce code that relies on them.
 - **Prefer simple, auditable constructs** over template metaprogramming.
 - **Be careful with static initialization.** If you add globals with constructors, be intentional about init order.